Tools For Online Market Research

 TRIUMPHING YOUR COMPETITOR ANALYSIS

 SEMRush is like a buffet in the world of SEO tools.
-In that it gives a little bit of everything providing insight into a websites traffic, paid advertising, social media and keyword ranking performance.
+In that, it gives a little bit of everything providing insight into a website’s traffic, paid advertising, social media and keyword ranking performance.
 This tool is great for gathering information on your competitors to see which keywords and ads are performing best.
-It’s also good for giving you an overall view at how your own marketing campaigns are going.
+It’s also good for giving you an overall view of how your own marketing campaigns are going.

 ASSESSING THE SOCIAL

 BuzzSumo is a great tool to help you find the most popular and highly-shared social content on the web.
 The only downside to this tool is that you only get about 3 searches – then you’re prompted to upgrade.
 But no worries, you can simply switch IP addresses OR use SocialAnimal.

 SocialAnimal is basically a clone of Buzzsumo but you can use for free for up to 14-days!
 Which is more than long enough to build out your content marketing strategy.
 If you want to continue using it, simply sign up with a new email using a new IP address OR upgrade to the premium version.

 RightRelevance is my 3rd-favorite tool for checking out popular social media content.
 It’s slightly different from BuzzSumo or SocialAnimal in that it doesn’t show how many times someone liked or shared a specific post.
 However, two features that RightRelevance has that BuzzSumo and SocialAnimal don’t is the ability to share posts to your social network or add it directly to your Buffer account.
 And the ability to sort results based on influencers – which makes content curation and influencer marketing a lot easier.